eaudeweb/ansible-php-workstation/README.md

 # How to use this repository

+1. You need to have a clean computer with Linux Mint 22.02 installed (might work with other similar versions too).

-1. Configure SSH to the target computer
+2. Configure SSH to the target computer

 - Install SSH daemon on remote computer
 ```